PHOTO CREDIT: Above photo by John Rickman Photography, San Jose, California.

 About the Translator

-Many thanks to Harry Saroyan for providing this translation to this web site!
-Harry Saroyan, owner of Saroyan Mastercrafts, Inc., is a master craftsman who makes finger cymbals and costume coins as well as a popular recording artist.
+Many thanks to my late friend, Harry Saroyan, for providing this translation to this web site!
+Harry, the founder of Saroyan Mastercrafts, Inc., was a master craftsman who made finger cymbals and costume coins.
+In addition, he was a popular recording artist.

 |